ianmackers99/capstone/queries and results/LLM prompts/Readme.md

 **Week 11:** This week I used ChatGPT to recommend hyperparameters for my Gaussian Process and acquisition function.
 I fed it the dataset for one function at a time and asked it “Which hyperparameters should I use for my Gaussian Process in order to find a sample point which yields the highest possible result.”
 Then I ran my GP with those settings and checked the result it forecast for each function.
 In many cases, the forecast was less than my current best so I discarded most of those recommendations and reverted to the hyperparameters from Week 8 and manually selected a sample point for F1.
 This yielded my first ever improvement in F1 as well as improvements in F5 and F7.

 **Week 12:** I asked Claude to recommend a sample point for F6 in the same manner I’d prompted ChatGPT in weeks 9 and 10.
-This yielded no improvement in the results.
+This yielded no improvement in the result.